Lischus/Blue-Sky-Farmers/README.md

 ## Description

 This is a full-stack application for the purpose of match-making people with common interest.
-Whehter it be romantic or platonic, the application can be used to screen and pair users together who are deemed compatible based on the algorithms used.
+Whehter it be romantic, platonic, or for business purposes the application can be used to screen and pair users together who are deemed compatible based on the algorithms used.

 ## Table of Contents